manu-unter/manuscript/src/pages/future-proof-data-fetching-with-resource-hooks/index.md

 ## The Bottom Line

 With this refactoring, the most important advantage behind resource hooks became visible.
 We moved all our resources into a central cache _without changing a single component_.

 If we ever want to introduce an external state container, we can do so in the same way.
 But we don't _have to_ do it, especially not right from the start.

-When adding the liking feature, we also only touched components for changes in the rendered UI.

-All this only works because the resource hook - and not a component - decides
-- when to fetch the resource
-- where to store it
-- when to update it
-- if and how to share it

-It allows us to gradually expand the logic inside our hook as our requirements grow.
+Since we tailored the interface to be compatible with Suspense for data fetching, we will even be able to change the entire fetching strategy to [render-as-you-fetch](https://reactjs.org/docs/concurrent-mode-suspense.html#approach-3-render-as-you-fetch-using-suspense) (as soon as it's released) just as seamlessly.

 I’ve been using this pattern on my current project for the past year and I’ve been really happy with it.
 Give it shot, and let me know how it goes!
 Or if you rather wouldn’t, let me know why!